Drop-down list in Excel

 4. In the dialog box, set the Allow box to List.

-5. Enter the values you want in the list, separated by commas, in the Source box, or select a range of cells containing the values.
+5. In the Source box, select a range of cells containing the values.

 6. Click OK to create the drop-down list.